makusan8/kubernetes/README.md

 ```

-And now for our k8s,
+For our k8s,

-There are mainly kubectl, kubelet, kubeadm :
+- Install kubectl, kubelet, kubeadm :

 ```bash